-Sheffield is a leading national and international centre for emergency medicine research, with three professors of emergency medicine, including a current NIHR Senior Investigator and an emeritus NIHR Senior Investigator.
+Sheffield is a leading national and international centre for emergency medicine research, with three professors of emergency medicine, including a current NIHR Senior Investigator and an emeritus NIHR Senior Investigator, and an NIHR Advanced Fellow (Clinical Senior Lecturer).
 Academic emergency medicine is based in the Centre for Urgent and Emergency Care Research (CURE), in the section of Health Services Research in SCHARR and the Emergency Department of the Sheffield Teaching Hospitals Foundation Trust.
 We are also linked with several other NHS and academic organisations throughout the UK.